Is Flossing a Waste of Time? Can It Prevent Dental Decay?

 The main problem was that the few studies that do exist on the effect of flossing on gum disease and dental caries are too small, or lasted for too short a period.
 For example, one study looked at just one use of dental floss in 25 people.
 Another study assessing patient compliance lasted only two weeks.
 The small sample sizes and absence of a control group give these studies insufficient scientific rigor.
 It is thus inappropriate to extrapolate the results and make deductions from them to apply to the entire population.

-The American Dental Association and the British Dental Association continue to recommend that using dental floss helps maintain good oral health.
+Since 2016 the federal government no longer explicitly recommends flossing for dental hygiene.
+However, the American Dental Association and the British Dental Association continue to recommend that using dental floss helps maintain good oral health.
 So, what should you do?
 Are there (unscientifically proven) benefits associated with flossing?

 Is Flossing Your Teeth a Waste of Time?